 Republican from Florida

-Connie Mack was first elected to the U.S. House of Representatives in November 2004 to represent Florida’s 14th Congressional District.
+Connie Mack was first elected to the U.S. House of Representatives in November 2004.
+Mack, of Fort Myers, lost a U.S. Senate race to Sen. Bill Nelson in 2012.
 He served in the Florida House of Representatives from 2000 to 2003.
-In October 2011, an adviser said he planned to join the 2012 race for U.S. Senate.

 Recent statements involving Connie Mack